 In cooperation with partner organisations, we also help parents improve their situation in a sustainable manner by offering them vocational training courses and micro-credits to start up their own business.
 In addition, we provide training in a range of subjects such as child health and development, nutrition, hygiene and child rights.
 Up to 600 children and 150 adult caregivers benefit from our services.

 WHAT WE DO IN ZANZIBAR

 Young women studying in the SOS Children’s Villages school (photo: SOS archives).

-The children attend the SOS Kindergarten together with children from the neighbourhood, which ensures that they make friends and are integrated into the local community from a young age.
-The children then go on to complete their primary and secondary education at the SOS schools, which are attended by around 890 pupils.
+- Education: The children attend the SOS Kindergarten together with children from the neighbourhood, which ensures that they make friends and are integrated into the local community from a young age.
+The children then go on to complete their primary and secondary education at the SOS schools, which are attended by around 900 pupils.

-When young people who grew up in an SOS family feel ready to move out of the family home in order to pursue further education or vocational training, our SOS Youth Programme continues to support them as they make the transition into adulthood.
+- Support for young people: When young people who grew up in an SOS family feel ready to move out of the family home in order to pursue further education or vocational training, we continue to support them as they make the transition into adulthood.
 We provide shared accommodation where the young adults live together, supported by a qualified SOS counsellor.